Arden Screen and Stage Make-up

 Stage and screen make-up by Elizabeth Arden.
 (1935).
 The Drug and Cosmetic Industry.
 37(3).
 329, 361.

 Woodhead, L. (2003).
-War paint: Elizabeth Arden and Helena Rubinstein their lives, their times, their rivalry.
+War paint: Miss Elizabeth Arden and Madame Helena Rubinstein.
+Their lives, their times, their rivalry.
 London: Virago.